 The second principle here is to make sure that your automated sales processes are sufficiently adaptable to be able to deal with changing market conditions.
+We’ve seen a lot of lay offs and companies shifting roles and responsibilities between staff members to adjust these conditions.
 We saw the importance of this during the recent COVID-19 pandemic, where many companies came across as deeply insensitive because they let their automated email marketing systems run.

 This is an extreme example, of course, but it can be used to illustrate a broader truth: if you update any part of your sales funnel, this should be reflected in all of your other marketing materials.
 In terms of automation, this means that you should choose an automation platform that gives you granular control over every aspect of your marketing.

 Automating your marketing and sales processes is not just about generating leads, or converting these into sales.
 You can also deploy similar automation techniques in the service of nurturing customers after they have made a purchase.

 Many startups can get slightly obsessed with the idea of generating leads and conversion rates, especially during the first few years, and can forget about the value of repeat customers.
 This is a mistake: research from Harvard Business School has found that even a 5% increase in customer retention can increase profitability by 25 to 95%.